-The Identity Data Sync supports fractional replication to any server type.
-For example, if a replica only performs user authentications, the Identity Data Sync can be configured to propagate only the uid and userpassword password policy attributes, reducing the database size at the replica and the network traffic needed to keep this servers synchronized.
+The Data Sync Server supports fractional replication to any server type.
+For example, if a replica only performs user authentications, the Data Sync Server can be configured to propagate only the uid and userpassword password policy attributes, reducing the database size at the replica and the network traffic needed to keep this servers synchronized.

 The following example configures a fractional replication, where the uid and userPassword attributes of all entries in the source topology are synchronized to the destination topology.
 Because the uid and userPassword attributes are present, the objectclass attribute must also be synchronized.
-The example assumes that a synchronization server and external servers are configured and a Sync Pipe and Sync Class are defined, but realtime synchronization or bulk resync have not been performed.
+The example assumes that a Data Sync Server and external servers are configured and a Sync Pipe and Sync Class are defined, but realtime synchronization or bulk resync have not been performed.